itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/install.md

 **You don't need `qb-mechanicjob` to use this script**

-Extra damages will be enabled by default if you use `qb-mechanicjob` and `qb-vehiclefailure`
+Extra damages will be enabled by default if you use `qb-mechanicjob` and `indigo-vehiclefailure`

-This needs to be added the the main script, but if you **DON'T** want to use qb-mechanicjob but have an updated qb-vehiclefailure replace this event in qb-vehiclefailure > client.lua.
+This needs to be added the the main script, but if you **DON'T** want to use qb-mechanicjob but have an updated indigo-vehiclefailure replace this event in indigo-vehiclefailure > client.lua.
 This will make it only work if qb-mechanicjob is started.

 ```lua
 -- Functions